tonykamillo/django-autoroutes/README.md

 ```bash
 $ pip install django-autoroutes
 ```
-or download or clone the package and
+or download/clone the package and

 ```bash
 $ python setup.py install